nealrs/hacklist/README.md

 ### What does it do?

-Returns a -newsletter ready- HTML list of in-person hackathons which occur during the selected months.
+Returns a _newsletter ready_ HTML list of in-person hackathons which occur during the selected months.

 ### Use it